“TOMORROW WE TAKE OVER THE WORLD”

 • plan responses to complex or difficult problems

-• process current environment & past memories (see “Brain anatomy”)
+• process our current environment, as well as past memories (see “Brain anatomy”)

 There are 3 main models for how the brain works, & combining them gives the most accurate picture.
 They are:

 Hierarchy: some things must happen before others can work.
-The brain’s lower levels must be working for the higher ones to run correctly
+The brain’s lower levels must be working in order for the higher ones to function correctly

 Value systems: some things are more important than others